Tutorial Review: Holo Effects by Ginger Davis Allman of The Blue Bottle Tree

 The Polymer Primer

-One of the first things that I received from Ginger’s Etsy Store was her Primer for polymer clay which she has entitled “Getting Up to Speed in Polymer Clay.”
-You can read an entire review on her primer here.
+One of the first things that I received from Ginger’s Etsy Store was her Primer for polymer clay which she has entitled “Getting Up to Speed in Polymer Clay (currently no longer available).”
 Having liked this Primer (even though I’m NOT new to clay) so much, right before Christmas I went ahead and purchased her Holo Effects Tutorial.

 Holo Effects Tutorial Review